rkumar/lyra/README.md

 I don't see myself implementing the whole vim bindings here, since HINT mode is really faster for getting to a file in one stroke.
 Also, the whole arrow key movement thing in zfm is nice to look at but is a slow way of navigation.
 I might boldface selected files currently there's just an "x" mark on it.

 Please try out zfm, it rocks (IMO).

+lyra is named after a constellation, not Lyra Belacqua !